cjhitch/plantbid/README.md

-This is the nextjs template for dk plus
+This is the nextjs template

 ## Getting Started